Arajs Kommando: Formation

+July 1941 advertisement to recruit Commando members, addressed to All nationally minded Latvians – Pērkonkrusts members, students, officers, Aizsargi, and others who want to actively participate in cleaning our land of harmful elements.

-In July 1941, Nazi Germany began its military occupation of Latvia, already occupied by the Soviet Union at the time, shortly after the German invasion of the Soviet Union.
+In July 1941, Nazi Germany began its military occupation of Latvia, previously occupied by the Soviet Union for the prior year, shortly after the German invasion of the Soviet Union.
 One of earliest and most enthusiastic Latvian collaborators was Viktors Arājs, a former policeman and Latvian Army soldier.
 On 1 July, after the entry of the Germans into Riga, Arājs made contact with SS-Brigadeführer Walter Stahlecker through the help of Hans Dressler, a close friend and translator.
-Stahlecker was head of the Einsatzgruppe A and the Sicherheitsdienst (SD), the intelligence agency of the SS, in Reichskommissariat Ostland.
+Stahlecker was head of the Einsatzgruppe A (Army Group North) and the Sicherheitsdienst (SD), the intelligence agency of the SS, in Reichskommissariat Ostland.
 Stahlecker was impressed by Arājs and instructed him to set up a temporary paramilitary unit to be used against "undesirables" in Latvia.
 The following day, on 2 July, Stahlecker told Arājs that his commando group was to unleash a pogrom against Latvian Jews that looked spontaneous.
-On 4 July, Arājs issued a recruitment advertisement in Tēvija, a collaboratist newspaper published in Riga, but it receive little response.
-Instead, Arājs relied on his connections at the University of Riga, as well as the former Latvian police and army which had been disbanded by the Soviets.
-By 5 July, the unit had acquired a headquarters at 19 Krišjāņa Valdemāra Street in Riga.

-All members were ethnic Latvian volunteers, free to leave at any time, composed of mostly students and former policemen and soldiers recruited by Arājs.
-Initially they used civilian clothing, but soon began to wear Latvian Army and Aizsargi uniforms with green armbands featuring the SD insignia.
-By the end of July, the size of the unit was no greater than 100 men, though it began to increase over time.
+On 4 July 1941, Arājs issued a recruitment advertisement in Tēvija, a collaborationist newspaper published in Riga, but it received little response.
+Instead, Arājs relied on his connections at the University of Riga, as well as the Latvian army which had been disbanded by the Soviets.
+By 5 July, the unit had acquired a headquarters at 19 Krišjāņa Valdemāra Street in Riga and was referred to as by the Germans as "auxiliary police".
+All members were ethnic Latvian volunteers.
+They were former policemen and soldiers, members of the Aizsargi (an Interwar period Latvian militia), and students recruited by Arājs.
+Initially they used civilian clothing, but soon began to wear Latvian Army or Aizsargi dark blue uniforms with green armbands on the right arm with the SD insignia.
+By the end of July, the unit size was 240 men.